hixio-mh/qftest-plugin/README.md

 	)
 ```

-This settings suffice to integrate QF-Test in a jenkins project, the (reference)[#reference] describes additinal configuration tweaks.
+This settings suffice to integrate QF-Test in a jenkins project, the (reference)[#reference] describes additional configuration tweaks.

 ### Reference